paigeweber13/fine-hardware-visualization/README.md

          for now it's adequate to have a few sets of parameters hardcoded that are selected automatically
  - [ ] add "command-used-to-generate" to json and svg
- - [ ] work on likwid stability issues
-   - [ ] BLOCKED: waiting to hear back from Thomas
-   - [ ] teleconference with Thomas to fix
- - [ ] improve likwid documentation
-   - [ ] BLOCKED: waiting to hear back from Thomas
-   - [ ] ask Tom how he'd like me to contribute.
-Some ideas follow:
-     - [ ] update `./examples/C-internalMarkerAPI.c`
-     - [ ] write some wiki pages about general use (e.g. "There are three ways to use likwid...")
-     - [ ] write test cases
-     - [ ] consider improving doxygen comments and writing man pages for usage

 ## Long-term:
 ### Problems to fix: